THESE GUIDELINES SUPERSEDE ALL PREVIOUS TRAVEL REGULATIONS.

 Spend Authorization Information

-travel.
-The following points are offered for your assistance in completing Spend
+guidance is offered for your assistance in completing SAs and Expense Reports:

-1. All Spend Authorizations are to be submitted and approved prior to travel.
-An approved Spend Authorization will ensure the person traveling will be covered by the State Insurance and will be reimbursed for expenses within state travel regulations.
+1. All SAs are to be submitted and approved prior to travel.
+An approved SA will ensure the person traveling will be covered by state insurance and will be reimbursed for expenses within state travel regulations.
 Travel without approval may result in non-reimbursement.
-In the event an online Spend Authorization is not submitted and/or approved prior to travel, a late online Spend Authorization must be submitted, including justification why it was submitted late, and approved before reimbursement can be processed.
+In the event a SA is not submitted and/or approved prior to travel, a late SA must be submitted, including justification, and approved before reimbursement can be processed.

-2. When submitting a Spend Authorization in which you are to be reimbursed by a cost
+2. When submitting a SA in which you are to be reimbursed by a cost center other than

-center other than your home cost center, you must update the Worktags for the expense(s)
+your home cost center, you must update the Worktags for the expense(s) being paid

 4. International Travel: All international travel, whether traveling to or from international territories, must use the international travel business purpose.
-The online Spend Authorization system is designed to alert the appropriate office to obtain permission for international travel.
-If the correct business purpose is not used, this approval will not be obtained and travel outside the United States MUST be pre-approved in order to be reimbursed.
+Travel outside the United States MUST be pre-approved in order to be reimbursed.